 Points out weaknesses

 Disadvantages can also relate to how you promote and position your product.
-Setting unrealistic expectations can affect the experience with an otherwise good product of decent value.
+Setting unrealistic expectations can affect the experience of an otherwise good product of decent value.

 Gives actionable insights

-If the customer feedback report findings confirm what you already know, then the insights are non-actionable.
+If the findings of the customer feedback report confirm what you already know, then the customer insights are non-actionable.
 If you are already doing what’s necessary for improvement, no further action is needed.

 Assists in goal setting and priorities